2026 Kentucky Derby futures pool No. 3 odds, horse racing apps, promos

 The third Kentucky Derby futures pool offered by Churchill Downs opens on Friday.
 The Kentucky Derby odds can shift until the pool closes at 6 p.m.
 ET on Sunday, which is something for horse racing bettors to keep in mind.

 There are generally larger payouts available in the futures pools than in race-day betting, as all bets are final, even if your horse does not wind up running in the Derby.
-Here are the opening odds for Kentucky Derby horses listed at 20-1 or shorter.
+Here are the opening odds for Kentucky Derby horses expected to contend this year.
 The odds listed come from TwinSpires, where you can get up to $400 in bonus funds with the latest TwinSpires offer code:

-With the Kentucky Derby still months away, the field is listed as the favorite at this stage.
+With the Kentucky Derby still months away, the field is listed among the favorites at this stage.
 This option pays out if any other horse not listed in the current Kentucky Derby pool wins the Run for the Roses.

 The Todd Pletcher-trained horse won the Breeders' Cup Juvenile at Del Mar to cap off an unbeaten 2-year-old campaign.
 Ted Noffey also won the 2025 Hopeful (G1) and 2025 Breeders' Futurity (G1).
 His first race in 2026 could come in the 2026 Holy Bull (G3) on Jan.
 31.